 His fall is expected, almost foretold.

-He can see her setting the traps, but in the end, it's him that walks right in it.
-Almost willingly, for he's always resented the games.
+He can see her setting up the traps, but in the end, it's him that walks right in it.
+Almost willingly so, for he's always resented the games as such.

 - p -

 "What is Morgana up to these days," Arthur wonders as he prepares to retire for the night.
-"I don't remember seeing her around."
+"I don't recall seeing her in a while."

-"I'm sure she's out hiding somewhere, sparing us from her presence," Merlin supplies with a shrug, eager to move on.
+"I'm sure she's out there somewhere, sparing us from her presence," Merlin supplies with a shrug, eager to move on.